Python Mock Interview for Data Engineering

 pandas, numpy, and the full standard library (json, csv, re, datetime, os, collections, itertools, functools, and more).
 Your imports work and file I/O works exactly as it would in a real pipeline environment.

-Does the grader evaluate code style or just correctness?
+Does the evaluator review code style or just correctness?+

 Both.
-The grader checks correctness (including edge cases), then evaluates code quality: function decomposition, naming, Pythonic patterns, error handling, and performance.
+The evaluator checks correctness (including edge cases), then reviews code quality: function decomposition, naming, Pythonic patterns, error handling, and performance.
 These dimensions map directly to the rubric categories used by interviewers at top tech companies.

 Over 250, broken down by topic: data manipulation (40%), ETL logic (25%), file parsing (15%), API handling (10%), and pandas (10%).
 Each question includes test cases with intentionally messy data to simulate real interview conditions.